 A major East/West branch of the CSX Railroad also passes through our first due response area.
 This line is a major freight line in and out of the Port of Baltimore, Maryland hauling numerous hazardous materials among its cargo.
 Thousands of commuters use the Marc train on this same rail line daily to and from Washington, D.C.
 The Historic C&O Canal runs alongside the Potomac River attracting numerous hikers and bikers to the area.
 The Appalachian Trail passes through our first due area; again attracting numerous hikers.
 Maryland Heights; a large rocky outcropping overlooking the Potomac and Shenandoah Rivers in our area bring hundreds of hikers, rock climbers and campers.
 The Potomac and Shenandoah Rivers attract thousands of fisherman and white water rafters to our first due response area year round.
 The other end of the area borders the Historic Antietam Creek and Antietam Battlefield which attracts thousands of visitors to the area.

-The Potomac Valley Fire Company is a 100% Volunteer Fire Company with an active membership of 32 members.
-There are 16 responding members who are currently active and responding to calls, 16 non-responding members who perform administrative functions, fund raising and kitchen activities.
+The Potomac Valley Fire Company was a 100% Volunteer Fire Company until 2018 when 3 Career personnel (1 per shift) were added to assist with around the clock coverage.
+On the Volunteer side, the active membership of 42 members.
+There are 28 responding members who are currently active and responding to calls, 14 non-responding members who perform administrative functions, fund raising and kitchen activities.
 The responding members of the Potomac Valley Fire Company are trained to National standards and receive their training through the Maryland Fire Rescue Institute (MFRI); a division of the University of Maryland.
-Currently 13 of our responding members are certified as a Firefighter I or higher, 8 of them are certified as Firefighter II, 6 of them are certified as Officer 1 or higher.
-13 are also certified as First Responders or Emergency Medical Technician Basic and 2 members that are National Registry Paramedics.
+Currently 26 of our responding members are certified as a Firefighter I or higher, 20 of them are certified as Firefighter II, 5 of them are certified as Officer 1 or higher.
+24 are also certified as First Responder's or Emergency Medical Technician Basic and 4 members that are National Registry Paramedics.

-The members of the PVFC have always strived to provide the best service to the citizens and communities which we serve.
+The members of the PVFC has always striven to provide the best service to the citizens and communities which we serve.
 We would like to thank the citizens in our area for their continued support of our fund raisers and their generous donations.
 Without the support of our amazing community we could not be who we are and where we are today.